Overview

 I couldn't

 figure out how to conditionally import regular css files in the 'regular' way, so instead I came up with a different solution.
-For both themes, I took the contents of their respective css files and stored them as lengthy string literals in separate tsx files.
+For both themes, I took the contents of the original css files and stored them as lengthy string literals in separate tsx files.

-The constants from those files are both being imported into app.tsx, and then only one is applied at a time as part of the style tags, conditionally.
+The constants from those files are imported into app.tsx, and then only one is applied at a time as part of the style tags, based on the locations' current time.
 This is located within the main return statement of 'App.tsx'.